freakout42/formax/docs/index.md

 good looking gui.
 Users will hate the application with the first look.
 After using it for a while they usally will love it due to the time savings they can achieve.
-The trained user can enter data with minimal effort and time.
+The trained user can enter data with minimal effort and time, due to the fast application, optimized keyboard handling and ultra low bandwidth usage.

 The form application can be build without code by setting up some data in a couple of tables with minimal programming.
 A